philgyford/wellformed-site/public/content/projects/index.md

         </h3>
         <p>A self-directed project from 2010, building a browsable online version of a newspaper, using the <cite>Guardian</cite>’s API. <a href="https://www.gyford.com/phil/writing/2010/06/09/todays-guardian/">Read more about the design thinking</a>.</p>

-        <p>This was later taken further in collaboration with BERG, funded by the <cite>Guardian</cite>, to create “a newspaper that looks back at you”. <a href="http://berglondon.com/blog/2012/08/01/headliner/">Read more about it.</a></p>
+        <p>This was later taken further in collaboration with BERG, funded by the <cite>Guardian</cite>, to create “a newspaper that looks back at you”. <a href="http://berglondon.com/blog/2012/08/01/headliner/">Read more about&nbsp;it.</a></p>
     </div>
     <div>
         <a href="https://guardian.gyford.com/">